-Our principal trademarks or trade names include Luxottica, Ray-Ban, Oliver Peoples, Oakley, Persol, Vogue, Arnette, LensCrafters, Sunglass Hut, ILORI, Pearle Vision, OPSM, Laubman & Pank and the Oakley ellipsoid "O" and square "O" logos.
+Our principal trademarks or trade names include Luxottica, Ray-Ban, Oliver Peoples, Oakley, Persol, Vogue Eyewear, Arnette, LensCrafters, Sunglass Hut, ILORI, Pearle Vision, OPSM, Laubman & Pank, GMO, Salmoiraghi & Viganò and their related logos.
 Our principal trademarks are registered worldwide.
-Other than Luxottica, Ray-Ban, Oakley, LensCrafters, Sunglass Hut, Pearle Vision, OPSM and the Oakley ellipsoid "O" and square "O" logos, we do not believe that any single trademark or trade name is material to our business or results of operations.
-The collection of Oakley and Ray-Ban products accounted for 11.3% and 26.8%, respectively, of our net sales in 2015.
+Other than Luxottica, Ray-Ban, Oakley, LensCrafters, Sunglass Hut, Pearle Vision and OPSM, we do not believe that any single trademark or trade name is material to our business or results of operations.
+The Oakley eyewear and Ray-Ban collections accounted for approximately 11% and 27%, respectively, of our net sales in 2016.
 We believe that our trademarks have significant value for the marketing of our products and that having distinctive marks that are readily identifiable is important for creating and maintaining a market for our products, identifying our brands and distinguishing our products from those of our competitors.
 Therefore, we utilize a combination of logos, names and other distinctive elements on nearly all of our products.

 We utilize patented and proprietary technologies and precision manufacturing processes in the production of our products.

-As of March 31, 2016, we held a portfolio of over 800 (mostly Oakley-related) patents worldwide that protect our designs and innovations.
+As of March 31, 2017, we held a portfolio of over 850 (mostly Oakley-related) patents worldwide that protect our designs and innovations.
 The design patents largely protect the distinctive designs of Oakley's innovative products, including its sunglasses, goggles, prescription eyewear, watches and footwear.
 Some of the most important utility patents relate to the following categories: innovations in lens technology and the associated optical advances; electronically enabled eyewear; innovations in frame design and functionality and interchangeable lenses.